ARTICLES

 3. Sakaimachi Street

-With the "Iwanaga Clock Shop" on the right and the "Former 113th National Bank" on the left, both designated historic buildings by Otaru City, the "Furoukan" was apparently designed with its facade set back a step to harmonize with the streetscape.
+With the "Iwanaga Clock Shop" on the right and the "Former 113th National Bank" on the left, both designated as historic buildings by Otaru City, the "Furoukan" was apparently designed with its facade set back a step to harmonize the streetscape.

-SPOT Otaru Sakaimachi Street Shopping District Tourist Information Center
+Otaru Sakaimachi Street Shopping District Tourist Information Center

 ■Location: 6-11 Sakaimachi, Otaru-shi